-(g) Facilities Management
+(f) Facilities Management

-In response to the No assurance audit report issued in 2019/20, the Audit Committee has been kept up to date with progress in implementing the 13 high priority recommendations.
-A substantial amount of work has been undertaken to establish more robust procedures, underpinned by a programme of training, and overseen by a new Head of Facilities Management.
-A follow up audit will be undertaken in the latter part of the year once these changes have had the opportunity to embed to assess the effectiveness of the new systems and controls and to ensure that they are consistently applied.
+In response to the No Assurance audit report issued in 2019/20, the Audit Committee has been kept up to date with progress in implementing the 13 high priority recommendations.
+A substantial amount of work was undertaken subsequent to this review to establish more robust procedures, underpinned by a programme of training, and overseen by the new Head of Facilities Management.
+However, a number of whistleblowing referrals were received during 2021/22 which suggested that not all of the new systems and procedures had fully embedded.
+Some of the issues are still being investigated.

+A follow up audit is being undertaken in Quarter 1 of 2022/23 to assess the effectiveness of the new systems and controls and to ensure that they are consistently applied.

-(h) Cyber Security
+(g) Cyber Security

-2020 saw a shift in the ever-changing cyber threat landscape, with ransomware becoming the most significant cyber security threat faced by organisations.
+There has been a recent shift in the ever-changing cyber threat landscape, with ransomware becoming the most significant cyber security threat faced by organisations.
 The COVID-19 pandemic also forced organisations to rapidly change how they operate - creating new opportunities for threat actors in the process.
-Remote working meant threats around offsite access and infrastructure came to the forefront, offering new challenges to securing organisations.
-The Council's cyber security arrangements are constantly evolving to combat these risks.
-An experienced in-house team is supported through the use of external specialists who review systems and conduct ethical hacks to assess the robustness of controls in place.
-Regardless of the technology controls in place the Council's staff need to play their part in protecting the organisations systems from these threats.
+Remote working meant threats around offsite access and infrastructure came to the forefront, offering new challenges to maintaining constant service delivery for securing organisations.

+The Councils' cyber security arrangements are constantly evolving to combat these risks.
+Alongside experienced in-house team with specific responsibilities for cyber security there are contracts in place for prevention and incident management with external specialists who review systems integrity and conduct ethical hacks to assess the robustness of controls in place.
+Regardless of the technology controls in place the Council's staff need to play their part in protecting the organisations systems from these threats and updated Cyber Security training is being released to all officers during 2022/23.